 The fanfics take place in a very elaborate version of what a Disney Multiverse could be like: it has its inner balance, each world being a new branch to a metaphorical "tree" of which the "Center World" is the trunk.
-The Center World is a medieval-fantasy-themed utopia where the classical characters such as Mickey, Donald, Goofy, Clarabelle or Yen Sid live.
+The Center World is a medieval fantasy-themed utopia where the classical characters such as Mickey, Donald, Goofy, Clarabelle, and Yen Sid live.
 To study other worlds, Yen Sid, who is King Mickey's adviser, has created the Doorway, a magical doorway that allows people to travel to other worlds, and the Viewing Basin, in which Yen Sid can see what happens in various worlds and write it down in the Book of Legends that he created.

-Soon, the worlds lose their precious balance, and things start to revert to the way they were before the stories happened: Ariel goes back to being a mermaid, and the Prince turns back into the Beast.
-Meanwhile, the Horned King is perfectly aware of the danger of the worlds being destroyed, but it suits his great purpose: he wants to be a god, and once the worlds are destroyed, he thinks he'll be the one to rebuild them to his own image.
-Mickey, Donald and the gang, realizing the threat of the King, start to gather the heroes of every world in their own world.
-But since the Doorway is now unusable because of the lost balance, they have to use the more archaic portal spell, which heavily drains on the user's life-force.
+Soon, the worlds lose their precious balance, and things start to revert to the way they were before the stories happened: Ariel goes back to being a mermaid, and the Prince/Adam turns back into the Beast.
+Meanwhile, the Horned King is perfectly aware of the danger of the worlds being destroyed, but it suits his great purpose: he wants to be a god, and once the worlds are destroyed, he thinks he'll be the one to rebuild them to his image.
+Mickey and the gang, realizing the threat of the King, start to gather the heroes of every world in their world.
+But since the Doorway is now unusable because of the lost balance, they have to use the more archaic portal spell, which heavily drains on the user's life force.
 And Yen Sid's health is deteriorating

 Thanks to positive reviews, technomizer wrote two sequels: